 2. FreeOffice TextMaker

 Unlike other free word processing programs, it offers a spell check feature in 58 languages.
 Like Word, you can insert tables, pictures and drawings.
 And did we mention you can even create EPUB eBooks?
-That’s an especially handy tip for up-and-coming authors who are a little short on cash.
+That’s a convenient tip for up-and-coming authors who are a little short on cash.

 YOU’RE SPOILED FOR CHOICE: Here are 7 free programs just like Microsoft Word